jfarr/spring-mvc-examples/README.md

 ### Testing the JSON Examples

 The JSON examples include sample [RESTClient](http://code.google.com/p/rest-client/) requests in the src/test/resources folder that can be used to test sending JSON data to and retrieving data from the JSON web service.
+The sample requests assume that the application server is running on port 8080, so may need to be modified for your development environment.